Apple puree

 Steps

-• First, cut the apples into 4 parts, remove the core and the peel.
+• First, cut the apples into quarters, remove the core and the peel.
 Cut them into small pieces.

-• Put the apples in a deep skillet with a non-stick bottom and add, if you want, the sugar and lemon juice.
-If you don’t use them, then add a tablespoon of water.
+• Put the apples in a deep nonstick pan and add, if you want, the sugar and the lemon juice.
+If you don’t use them then add 1 tbsp of water.

 Apple Puree, Eat Without Belly

-• Let it cook covered on moderate heat for about 15 minutes, stirring occasionally.
+• Cook covered over medium heat for about 15 minutes, stirring occasionally.

 Apple Puree, Eat Without Belly

-• After 15 minutes, the apples should be soft, so you can mash them.
-I used my manual potato masher, as you see in the picture, but if you want, you can use an immersion blender.
+• After 15 minutes the apples should be soft so you can mash them.
+I used my manual potato ricer, as you can see in the photo, but if you prefer you can use an immersion blender.

 Apple Puree, Eat Without Belly

-• Let the apples dry for another 5 minutes without a lid.
+• Let the apples dry for another 5 minutes without the lid.

 Apple Puree, Eat Without Belly

-• Let it cool, and the apple puree is ready!
-Pretty, huh?
+• Let it cool and our apple puree is ready!
+Nice, right?

 Apple Puree, Eat Without Belly

-• I weighed it cold, and it is exactly 14 oz, although it obviously depends on the apples you use.
-But the fact remains that making it is very simple, and I don’t know why I never made it before!
+• I weighed it cold and it’s exactly 400 g, but of course it depends on the apples you use.
+Still, preparing it is super simple and I don’t know why I never made it before.

 Apple Puree, Eat Without Belly

-• Now I just have to try it in place of the banana and see if it binds the ingredients well.
-Follow me for the experiments, and let me know if you’ve made it too.
-I’m waiting for your comments below or in my Facebook Club!.
+• Now I just have to try it as a substitute for banana and see if it binds the ingredients well.
+Follow me for the experiments and let me know if you’ve made it too.
+I look forward to your comments below or in my Facebook Club!

 Enjoy!